dynamist/subgit/README.md

 This feature requires you to have git version `2.25.0` or later

-A in-depth blog about `sparse-checkout` in general can be read [here by github.blog](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/)
+A in-depth blog about sparse checkout in general can be read [here by github.blog](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/)

-The main idea with `sparse-checkout` feature is to reduce down the size of mono repos into more manageable chunks of both output files in your file tree, but also to enable less git refs to clone.
+The main idea with sparse checkout feature is to reduce the size of mono repos into more manageable chunks of both output files in your file tree, but also to enable less git refs to clone.

-By adding the key `sparse.paths` to your repo config, you can define what folders that should be visible in the pulled file tree.
+By adding the key `sparse.paths` to your repo config, you define which folders should be pulled into the file tree.

 ```
 # Example config file